DanielTockan/Rainforest-Store/README.md

       product.save()
 ```
 The generator below, looped through each of the name and url arguments in the "bestsellers_list".
 The url was then embedded into the get request using a string literal, and the list of products were fetched by category.
-There were a total of 36 categories within the bestsellers list and dozens of products per cateogry.
+There was a total of 36 categories within the bestsellers list and dozens of products per category.

 ```py
   bestsellers_list = [